 Whether you love it or hate it, I think we can all admit that social media is here to stay.
 Selfies, never-ending foodstagrams, motivational quotes, awkward personal shares, duck faces, yoga posing army figurines all around the world — you name it, and social media has it covered.
-But as a distiller, what does this mean for you?
-You know that social media is important for small businesses, including distilleries, but you may be wondering, Why?
+But as a craft maker, what does this mean for you?
+You know that social media is important for small businesses, but you may be wondering, Why?
 How?
 When?
 Do I have to?!

 Why You Have to Be on Social Media In The First Place

 Already established with a great product?
 Perfect!
-Craft enthusiasts are always looking for new spirits and distillers to support, so it’s time to make sure they know you and your story.
+Craft enthusiasts are always looking for new products and makers to support, so it’s time to make sure they know you and your story.

-But really, what’s in it for you as a distiller?
+But really, what’s in it for you as a craft maker?
 Why put in the effort when you have so many other things to do?

 First and foremost: awareness.
 Think back to when you were in high school or college and were totally crushing on a cute football player (stay with me here, men!).
 For weeks, it’s like you see his football number everywhere!
 Every bus that passes by is the #27, you ring up at the grocery store and it’s $27.27.
 It’s a sign!